EclipseCN/PhenoBERT/README.md

 ### How to install PhenoBERT

-You can use PhenoBERT on your local machine.
+You can use PhenoBERT on your local machine, we have tested using docker.
 Due to some inevitable reason, the web version of PhenoBERT is not yet available.

 #### From Source

-1. Download total project from github.
+1. Download total project from GitHub (You need install `git` first).

 ```shell
 git clone https://github.com/EclipseCN/PhenoBERT.git